atreyasha/spp-explainability/docs/develop.md

         1.  update readme and usages with finalized antecedent and proxy terminologies

-        2.  upadte readme and usages with finalized STE/output neurons terminologies
+        2.  update readme and usages with finalized STE/output neurons terminologies

         3.  rename all mentions of regex to RE in readme other than